 One of the greatest advantages of owning the Aquagear instead of a Brita is the longer filter life.

 The best place to buy Aquagear replacement filters is right online through Amazon.

-Click here or the image below to check the current price and read more about Aquagear’s filters:
+Click the image below to check the current price and read more about Aquagear’s filters at Amazon #ad: